grosser/preoomkiller/Readme.md

 Softly kills your process with SIGTERM before it runs out of memory.

+ - Made for processes that run inside docker.
+ - defaults to `/sys/fs/cgroup/memory/memory.usage_in_bytes` and `/sys/fs/cgroup/memory/memory.stat`

 Written in Rust to consume minimal resources.

 Download the binary you need from target/*your-arch*